jnchen12a/Blackjack_Game/README.md

 A Blackjack game coded for a class project.
 Class: COP3502C

 ## Notes
-File "blackjack.py" is entirely original, except for the fact that the output had to match instructor's completely.
+File "blackjack.py" is entirely original, except for the fact that its output had to match instructor's completely.
 File "p1_random.py" was given from instructor.

 ## Description